AdrianAntunez/DTN-Onion-Routing-NS-3/README.md

 # dtn-onion-routing
-Define a method to perform onion routing over a bus network using ns-3.
+This project aims to define a method to perform onion routing over a well-known network, such as in public transports, using NS-3.